geekcoderr/analogusUMS_for_LPU/README.md

 # Steps to access the Information:

 1. First you need to have python3 installed in your system, to run the "host-api.py" file.
-2. There Both credentials are required , then it will get fetch the data from PyPi and host an api on local server.
+2. There Both credentials are required , then it will fetch data from PyPi API and host an API on local server that is "localhost:8000/apiums".
 3. Then you can Run 'index.html' file to access the webpage.